folk-lab/RTA-Temperature-Controller/README.md

 ## Programming

 The steps in an annealing schedule is specified by creating `HeatingStep` objects, and pushing them to a `StackArray`.
 A `HeatingStep` object is specified by supplying the following parameters
-1. Setpoint temperature in degress celius
+1. Setpoint temperature in degrees Celsius
 2. The P coefficient in the PID algorithm
 3. The I coefficient
 4. The D coefficient
 5. The number of seconds to hold at the setpoint after ramping
-6. `delta_t` - in a ramp up step, as long the setpoint is at least `delta_t` higher than the measured temperature, the relay remains fully closed
+6. `delta_t` (in degrees Celsius) - in a ramp up step, as long the setpoint is at least `delta_t` higher than the measured temperature, the relay remains fully closed

 > **Tip:** specifying small `delta_t` increases the speed of the ramp up